soupi/learn-haskell-blog-generator/src/08-testing.md

 ```

 `hspec` provides us with a monadic interface for describing, composing and
-nesting test specifications (typed `Spec`).
+nesting test specifications (`Spec`s).

 Using the `describe` function we can
 describe a group of tests, using the `it` function we can add a new test,
 and using a function like `shouldBe` we can compare two values and make
 sure they are equal.
 If they are, the test will pass, and if not, it will fail
 with a descriptive error.

-Let's try it and write a test that obviously fails!
+Lets try it and write a test that obviously fails!

 ```hs
 spec :: Spec